Leonora Neville

 Biography

-I am an historian of the medieval eastern Mediterranean, specializing in the society and culture of the eastern Roman Empire (the Byzantine Empire) in the ninth through twelfth centuries.
-I have strong interests in the late antique and classical antecedents of the medieval eastern Mediterranean cultures.
-Within Byzantine history, my particular research interests include: gender, civic religion and religious aspects of political culture, and historical memory and historiography.
+I specialize in the history of the east Roman empire in the ninth through twelfth centuries.
+I have strong interests in reuniting east Roman history with classical Roman history and its ancient Greek antecedents.
+My research has focused on gender, civic religion and religious aspects of political culture, and historical memory and historiography.

 Education